Unstable weather

 My little vegetable bed with 3 types of tomato seeds as of 04 March 2023.

-Regardless of the unstable weather, I need to start preparing the vegetable beds if I want to enjoy any homegrown vegetables in the summer.
+Regardless of the unstable weather, I need to start preparing the vegetable beds.
+This is to ensure that I get to enjoy homegrown vegetables in the summer.
 Last year, my first summer vegetable crop composed of cherry tomatoes (lots!), green lettuce, spinach, long beans, and herbs (basil and parsley).
 This year, I would like to expand the range to include pumpkins, courgettes, bell peppers, and chilies.
 It seems like an ambitious plan…but nothing ventured, nothing gained.

 To start off the vegetable growing season, I have started with sowing the tomato seeds.
 This year, I have 3 types of seeds so far: 2 from my mother-in-law’s garden in Romania and one from the local gardening store.
 Since the weather is still too cold for cultivating the tomato plants outdoor, I have sowed the seeds in tiny pots which now sit on my veranda until the temperature gets much warmer, around the twenties.